 (c) other than a fertiliser referred to in paragraph (a) or (b), must not contain more than 0.001% of cadmium or cadmium compounds by weight.

+[Regulation 37 amended: SL 2021/214 r.
+4.]

 38. Compliance with standards for fertilisers

 A person must not supply a fertiliser unless the fertiliser complies with the standards set out in regulation 37 that are relevant to the fertiliser.